muhamadgibran16/Bangkit-Capstone-Project/Readme.md

 implementation 'com.squareup.okhttp3:logging-interceptor:5.0.0-alpha.11'
 implementation 'com.google.code.gson:gson:2.9.0'
 ```
-Loader
-I used this dependency to show animation loading.
-implementation "com.airbnb.android:lottie:3.4.0"

 That's the translation of the provided text.
 Let me know if you need any further assistance!